dwarvesf/playground/Writing/State, Explain, Link.md

 | Explain | depth | go into depth about what you want to cover |
 | Link | relation | link a related item such as giving an example |

-Although this originally emerged to write concise paragraphs, the semantic style of the technique is seen almost everywhere from theses to C4 diagrams.
+Although this originally emerged to write concise paragraphs, the semantic style of the technique is seen almost everywhere, from theses to C4 diagrams.

 # How does it work?